Fahad-Habib/Sorting-Algorithms-Visualizer/README.md

 # Sorting-Algorithms-Visualizer

 Python program made with kivy library for visualizing different sorting algorithms.
-A problem that many students face while learning sorting algorithms is how to visualize them, so this project will help them get an easy understanding of different sorting algorithms.
-Support this project by leaving a :star:
+A problem that many students face while learning sorting algorithms is how to visualize them, so this project will help them get an easy understanding of different sorting algorithms.<br>Support this project by leaving a :star:

 ## Using the application